michael-e/email_newsletter_manager/readme.md

 	example.com.
 IN TXT "v=spf1 a mx"

-## Miscellaneous

-### Recipient email duplicates

-By design the extension will not send an email to one address multiple times.

 ## Known issues

 - There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
 This means that: